 About The Journal of the American Osteopathic Association (JAOA)

-The Journal of the American Osteopathic Association (JAOA) is the official scientific publication of the American Osteopathic Association, as well as the premier scholarly, peer-reviewed publication of the osteopathic medical profession.
-Robert Orenstein, DO, is the editor in chief, and he is supported by associate editors, the JAOA Editorial Advisory Board, and the JAOA Editorial Board.
+The Journal of the American Osteopathic Association (JAOA), established in September 1901, is the official scientific publication of the American Osteopathic Association, as well as the premier scholarly, peer-reviewed publication of the osteopathic medical profession.
+Robert Orenstein, DO, is the editor in chief, and he is supported by associate editors, section editors, and the JAOA Editorial Board.
 To view a list of these members and JAOA staff, visit JAOA Editorial Boards.

 The JAOA's mission is to serve as an international forum for the dissemination of scientific literature that incorporates an integrative, comprehensive, patient-centered approach to clinical care and improving health.